Hi folks.. My apologies for the delay in continuing the series…

 Like I mentioned before I don’t drink.
 But I do dance!

-We all danced like crazy in the pub that day.
+We all danced like crazy at the barthat day.
 Actually everyone appears crazy at such places, so I had fun letting my hair down!

 We went back home at 3.30am and by that time I was quite exhausted and slept off immediately!

-It was last week of the course remaining..
+It was last week of the course by this time..
 We had an exam to give on Friday the 19th of December and the pressure was slowly mounting up.

 In the middle of all this we had an Indian party to throw for all the classmates!